 Creating a custom brush in Photoshop is definitely easier than doing it from an image.
 However, if you have experience creating selections and removing backgrounds, it’s pretty straightforward to turn image elements into a brush as well.

-Now if you were left feeling a bit confused by the channels selection method I outlined here, don’t worry.
-I explain the entire process of using channels more in-depth along with 7 other easy background removal methods in my ultimate guide to removing backgrounds in Photoshop!
+Now, if you were left feeling a bit confused by the channel selection method I outlined here, don’t worry.
+I explain the entire process of using channels more in-depth, along with 7 other easy background removal methods in my ultimate guide to removing backgrounds in Photoshop!

 Happy Editing!